guitarkeegan/musician-marketing/README.md

   ## Description

-  A full stack application build with NextJS, that displays upcomeing concert dates, music releases, video content, and a store.
+  A full stack application build with NextJS, that displays upcoming concert dates, music releases, video content, and a store.

   ## Installation